LLC vs. S Corp vs. C Corp: Tax and Legal Implications

 LLC: what it actually means in practice

 For most small business owners, forming an LLC is a reasonable starting point.
-Formation is typically straightforward: Articles of Organization filed with your state, a modest filing fee (Idaho charges $100), and an operating agreement documenting ownership and rules.
+Formation is typically straightforward: Articles of Organization filed with your state, a modest filing fee (Idaho's filing fee is approximately $100), and an operating agreement documenting ownership and rules.

 In its default tax treatment (disregarded or partnership), an LLC passes all income to owners who report it on their personal returns.
-All net profit is subject to self-employment tax -- currently 15.3% on the first $176,100 of net earnings, and 2.9% above that.
+All net profit (above a $400 minimum) is subject to self-employment tax — 15.3% on the first $184,500 of net earnings (the Social Security wage base for tax year 2026) and 2.9% Medicare above that, plus an additional 0.9% Medicare surtax on net earnings above the high-income thresholds ($200,000 single / $250,000 married filing jointly / $125,000 married filing separately).
 This is the mechanic that eventually makes an S corp election worth examining as profit grows.

 LLCs work well when: